imbohyun1/cdk-eks-project/README.md

 * Source Code Management:
     * Developers push code to CodeCommit, which acts as the central repository.
-    * DevOps teams use AWS CDK to define infrastructure as code, pushing updates to CodeCommit as well.
+    * DevOps Engineers use AWS CDK to define infrastructure as code, pushing updates to CodeCommit as well.
 * CI/CD Pipeline:
     * CodePipeline automates the build and deployment process.
     * CodeBuild compiles and tests the backend (Java/Spring Boot) and frontend (React) applications, along with infrastructure changes.